 The EU Social Science Information Research Facility

 The EUSSIRF visiting scholars' programme (1998-2003), was a joint initiative of the European University Institute and the London School of Economics, providing expert and financial support to doctoral and post-doctoral researchers in Economics, Law, Social and Political Sciences.
-136 scholars from thirty countries participated in the EU-funded programme over six years.
+Funded by the EU, the programme hosted 136 scholars from thirty countries.
 EUSSIRF stands for EU Social Science Information Research Facility.

-The European Union Social Science Information Research Facility (EUSSIRF) was funded by the European Commision under the Improving Human Potential and the Socio-economic Knowledge Base - access to research infrastructures initiative.
+The European Union Social Science Information Research Facility (EUSSIRF) was funded by the European Union, under the European Commission's Improving Human Potential and the Socio-economic Knowledge Base - access to research infrastructures initiative.
 The aim of the programme was to increase the human resources available for research and technological development.
-The research infrastructures component of the EC programme helped researchers gain access to high-quality research resources and services, by providing financial support and specialist training.
+The research infrastructures component of the programme helped researchers gain access to high-quality research resources and services, by providing financial support and specialist training.

 EUSSIRF comprises two branches: The European University Institute (EUI) and the London School of Economics (LSE).
 Scholars should direct their applications to the branch most suited to their research requirements and should to one branch only.
 Further information on branch resources is given below.

 EUSSIRF offers access to the academic environments, library collections and training of its two constituent universities.
 Each institution implements a common programme of pre-arrival consultation and on-site training and assistance from information specialists in the exploitation of the infrastructure's resources, databases and ICT services.

 EUSSIRF is open to academic and policy researchers carrying out non-proprietary research.
 Proprietary research (research where results are not available to the public or only made available under confidentiality arrangements) cannot be supported.